hrgarber/board_game_gym/README.md

 This will run all the tests in the `tests` directory and report the results.

-As of the latest update, all 23 tests are passing successfully.
-The test suite covers various aspects of the project, including the game environment, Q-learning agent, and DQN agent.
+As of the latest update, all tests are passing successfully.
+The test suite covers various aspects of the project, including the game environment, Q-learning agent, DQN agent, and hyperparameter tuning functions.

 ## Implementations